nisten/perfect-boilerplate/readme.md

 All builds and deployments as a serverless app that "scales horizontally" are automated through AWS-Amplify.

-Sorry about all the buzzwords.
+Enjoy the performance, and sorry about all the buzzwords.

 Nisten